 Crowds, heat, and more crowds!
 Unlike some of the other parks, Epcot has more indoor areas, so a summer visit can be bearable.

-- Every summer, Epcot hosts their Sounds Like Summer Concert Series at the America Gardens Theatre.
+- Every summer, Epcot hosts its Sounds Like Summer Concert Series at the America Gardens Theatre.
 The concert series brings in acts ranging from rock to pop to R&B.

 September is an ideal adult-friendly time to visit Epcot, as most kids are back in school and summer's buzzing crowds have dissipated.